Xxyumi-hub/iTunesAPIExplorer/README.md

 -Artist name <br/>
 -Album name <br/>
 -Year released <br/>
--Album ar t<br/>
+-Album art<br/>

 You can also find this app deployed live at https://agitated-feynman-00d23b.netlify.app/

 <img src="https://github.com/Xxyumi-hub/iTunesAPIExplorer/blob/master/gif.gif"/>

+## Tests
 I organized the additional components outside of the main index.js and app.js inside a components folder.
-Inside this components folder is also a folder that holds some tests that you can run by typing:<br/>
+Inside this components folder is also a folder that holds some tests that you can run by typing:
 <code>npm run test</code> in the terminal

 ## Install
-To install and run the app, you can use: <br/>
+To install and run the app, you can use:
 <code>npm install</code> in the terminal

 ## Run
-After installing the dependencies, you can run: <br/>
+After installing the dependencies, you can run:
 <code>npm start</code> in the terminal to start the app

 After the app is running, a user can type in an artist's name in the input field to search for an artist's albums